BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Not only are the views from Mount Pilatus absolutely breathtaking, but there are also plenty of opportunities to enjoy all sorts of winter sports activities.
 Whether you’re a fan of skiing, snowshoe hiking, snowboarding, or sledding, you’re sure to have a blast in the region of Lucerne – and especially on Mount Pilatus.

-Just keep in mind that getting to Mount Pilatus from Zurich can take a bit of time, so it’s a good idea to plan for a full-day tour.
-And, since the cogwheel train ride isn’t available in the winter months, you’ll need to take the cable car up to the top of the mountain.
+Getting to Mount Pilatus from Zurich can take a bit of time, so it’s a good idea to plan for a full-day tour.
+And since the cogwheel train ride isn’t available in the winter months, you’ll need to take the cable car up to the top of the mountain.

 CONCLUSION: VISITING ZURICH IN THE WINTER